jaranta/epshoe/core/character.md

 *Infosec Cherry:* If your Infosec rating is 8 or more, you get 1 free rating point in the Investigative ability Cryptography.
 You can also encrypt your team’s electronic communications against all but highest level cracking.

+See [Misusing the Mesh](#misusing-the-mesh) for more information on how to use Infosec.

 ##### Medic

 You can perform first aid on sick or injured individuals.
 For